ads8046/diversio-frontend-exercise/README.md

-# Diversio FE take-home
+# Diversio FE take-home - Solution

-This is Diversio's front-end take-home exercise.
+Name: Atharva Shivankar <ads8046@g.rit.edu>

+## Introduction
+Thank you for considering me for the role of Full-Stack Engineer.
+This my solution for Diversio's FE take-home that involved building a Color Picker widget!
+I really enjoyed building this widget, so let me briefly walk you through my thought process behind my implementation approach.

 ## How to run